wyatt8740/idb/README.md

 Put the binary in a directory in your $PATH variable.
 I use "iproxy-quiet", which is a custom version of it I made that doesn't print information except on certain errors (i.e. it follows the unix philosophy better).
-You will have to edit this file to use regular iproxy.
+You will have to edit the script to use regular iproxy (just change the variable `IPROXY_PROG` near the top of the file).

   * Included in this repository is a patch which should allow you to build your own "iproxy-quiet".
 Apply the patch with either